CiaranMcB/GlobalDiaryApplication/README.md

 # User Manual/Steps

 1. Login/Register
 - Register allows the user to set up a profile for creating unique diary entries that are personal to them.
-The registration page requires the user to
-- to sign up using their email address, choose a password for the account, and verify the password to ensure they are aware of their password.
+- The registration page requires the user to to sign up using their email address, choose a password for the account, and verify the password to ensure they are aware of their password.
-- have chosen.

 # INSERT IMAGE OF REGISTER